 Helminthological Society of Washington

-President's Award for Excellence in Research Southeastern Louisiana University
+President’s Award for Excellence in Research - Southeastern Louisiana Univ (1994)

 Font, W.F. and D.C.
 Tate.
 1994.
 Helminth parasites of native Hawaiian freshwater fishes: an example of extreme ecological isolation.
 Journal of Parasitology 80: 682-688.